lucylow/En_francais_si_vous_plait-/README.md

 Step by step visualization of the encoder-decoder network attention matrix as it goes through a sentance translation.
 Use matplotlib library to display matrix via plt.matshow(attention) :
 ```

+## Visualizing Attention
+* Step by step visualization of the encoder-decoder network attention matrix as it goes through a sentance translation.
+Use matplotlib library to display matrix via plt.matshow(attention) :

+attention matrix

 Image of attention matrix.
 Input steps vs output steps with the sample sentece "Je ne crains pas de mourir."

 ## References
 * "Attention Is All You Need": https://arxiv.org/abs/1706.03762